Leafwing-Studios/fop-rules/docs/rules/attributes.md

 Attacks against your Agility defense include a trap suddenly dropping the floor out from underneath you and a mage launching blasts of magical energy that go whizzing by your head.

 In combat, Agility is used to determine your ability to dodge and strike accurately.
 Your basic attack modifier, used to determine your chance to hit with a sword swing or a launched arrow, is given by your proficiency bonus plus your Agility.
-Your Agility is added to your basic defense, making you hard to hit, and also improves your Block and Dodge reactions.
+Your Agility is also added to your basic defense, making you harder to hit, and also improves your [Dodge](combat/acting-in-combat/reactions.md?id=dodge).
+When you use the [Hide](combat/acting-in-combat/minor-actions.md?id=hide) minor action, you make an Agility (Stealth) skill check to obfuscate your position.

 ## Expertise